lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/psi_normal.png" width="911" height="333" />
 </p>

-Then she applied it to another pair from targets where one of the data set drifted from the other, we can see the difference in the distributions and the PSI value all indicate a significant change.
+Then she applied it to another pair of targets, that one of the data set drifted from the other, and we can see the difference in the distributions and the PSI value all indicate a significant change.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/psi_drift.png" width="912" height="336" />